coleifer/peewee/docs/peewee/query_operators.rst

       (User.is_admin == True) |
       (User.is_superuser == True))

+    # Alternatively, use the boolean values directly.
+Here we query users who
+    # are admins and NOT superusers.
+    User.select().where(User.is_admin & ~User.is_superuser)

     # Find any Tweets by users who are not admins (NOT IN).
     admins = User.select().where(User.is_admin == True)
     non_admin_tweets = Tweet.select().where(Tweet.user.not_in(admins))